 Enter Path, port, and timeout details.
 For example, if you have configured port 80 and the timeout as 30 seconds for your instance, then the AutoStopping rule checks these specified parameters before bringing AutoStopping Rule into effect.

 Specify the URL to access the resources

 You can use either of the following methods:

 - Custom URL

-Every AutoStopping rule will have an auto-generated URL.
-This URL will be a subdomain to the domain name specified for the load balancer.
+Every AutoStopping rule has an auto-generated URL.
+This URL is a subdomain to the domain name specified for the load balancer.
 Since the load balancer configures a wildcard domain such as

-*.autostopping.yourcompany.com, the auto-generated URL will work automatically and point to the correct load balancer.
+*.autostopping.yourcompany.com, the auto-generated URL works automatically and points to the correct load balancer.